libp2p/specs/pubsub/gossipsub/topic-streams.md

 If there are multiple streams for a single topic, the receiver SHOULD process them in the order the streams were opened by the initiator.
-The receiver SHOULD limit the number of concurrent topic streams for the same topic to 3 and downscore peers that open more.
+The receiver SHOULD limit the number of concurrent topic streams for the same topic to 3 by resetting future streams and downscore peers that open more.
 Initiators SHOULD limit the number of concurrent topic streams to 1 per topic.
 The initiator MUST close the old stream before writing on a new stream for a given topic.

 If the receiver receives a topic stream for a topic it is not subscribed to and has not recently published partial messages to (via fanout), it SHOULD